 Les Kirkup was born in the UK.
 He was awarded degrees in England and Scotland before joining UTS in 1990.
-He is currently an adjunct professor with the Faculty of Science and Institute for Media and Learning at UTS.
+He is an adjunct professor with the Faculty of Science and Institute for Media and Learning at UTS.
 Les is committed to educational research and development as well as discipline-based research.

-Les is particularly keen on cross-disciplinary collaboration.
+Les is keen on cross-disciplinary collaboration.
 While at UTS he has collaborated with chemists, psychophysiologists, engineers, mathematicians, journalists and education researchers.
 One of his most well known collaborations involved the "Mind Switch" (a system for detecting and utilising the electrical activity of the brain).

 Many of his educational development activities have focused on enhancing the student experience in laboratories.
 He also has a particular interest in developing activities to support the learning of students who are required to study physics, but who do not intend to major in the discipline.

 His contributions to connecting undergraduates to research at UTS were recognised in 2012 by the award of the UTS Medal for Teaching and Research Integration.
 His contributions to teaching and learning in science were recognised nationally in 2007 with the award of a Carrick Associate Fellowship and again in 2011 with the award of an ALTC National Teaching Fellowship.

 In 2014 Les was awarded the Australian Institute of Physics Education Medal for his national contribution to university physics education.

-He also collaborates nationally with physics academics on teaching and learning issues (recently supported by national grants).
+Les collaborates nationally with physics academics on teaching and learning issues.

 Those academics are drawn from many universities including Sydney University, Curtin University, ANU, QUT and Flinders University.